Agile-Labs-Tech/agilelabs-isms-policy/02 RMF/README.md

 # Purpose, Scope And Users

-1. The purpose of this document is to define the methodology for assessment and treatment of information risks in Agile Lab Pte Ltd (Agile Lab), and to define the acceptable level of risk according to the ISO/IEC 27001 standard.
+1. The purpose of this document is to define the methodology for assessment and treatment of information risks in Agile Labs Pte Ltd (Agile Labs), and to define the acceptable level of risk according to the ISO/IEC 27001 standard.
 2. Risk assessment and risk treatment are applied to the entire scope of the Information Security Management System (ISMS), i.e. to all assets which are used within the organization or which could have an impact on information security within the ISMS.
-3. Users of this document are all employees of Agile Lab who are involved in the risk assessment and risk treatment.
+3. Users of this document are all employees of Agile Labs who are involved in the risk assessment and risk treatment.

 # Reference Documents